 How do you make the grant payments?
-We issue a check for the full amount of your grant award.
+We issue a check either for the full amount or in installments.

 Do we mention our collaborators?
 Yes, you need to list the organizations that you are collaborating with and what their role is in your project.

 How much should we ask for, especially when our needs are so great and we want to ask for the maximum?
 We understand that our grants are small and often times cannot pay for the total cost of your project.
 It is important for you to select specific items that can be supported by the amount of money that you are asking for.
 We encourage collaboration, many of our grants provide seed money for organizations to procure other funding for their project.
 Some examples of this are; funding bioswales that cost much more than our grant, funding costs associated with starting new organizations dedicated to recycling and repurposing of materials or funding specific costs of a larger project.